 The most successful renovation projects are ones where the homeowner has thought through every decision before work begins.
 What materials do you want?
 What is your absolute maximum budget?
 What will you do if unexpected issues are discovered?
 Who will make decisions when you are not available?
 Answering these questions thoroughly before the first hammer swings prevents the expensive mid-project pivots that inflate budgets and extend timelines.

-Work with your general contractor to develop a detailed scope of work document.
+Work with your home renovation team to develop a detailed scope of work document.
 Every item that will be done should be on this document.
 Anything not on this document is a potential change order — and change orders always cost more than if the item had been included in the original scope.

 Tip 2: Budget Generously and Track Everything